-- The NetBackup server software is installed and configured to work in a NetBackup cluster.
-See the NetBackup Installation Guide.
-See the NetBackup Clustered Master Server Administrator's Guide. - The NetBackup client software is installed and operational on each node to which NetBackup can failover. - On each node where NetBackup server resides, add the license key for NetBackup for SQL Server.
+- The NetBackup server software is installed and configured to work in a NetBackup cluster. - See the NetBackup Installation Guide. - See the NetBackup Clustered Master Server Administrator's Guide. - The NetBackup client software is installed and operational on each node to which NetBackup can failover. - A valid license for NetBackup for SQL Server must exist on each node where NetBackup server resides.

-About license keys for NetBackup for SQL Server
+About the license for NetBackup for SQL Server